 If your child needs to take medicine during the school day, you should take the medicine to the Pre-Prep Secretary.
 Please do not hand any medicines to the class teacher.
+1. All medicines should be brought to school by the parent or person bringing the child to school

-- 1. All medicines should be brought to school by the parent or person bringing the child to school (not the child). - 2.
-All medicines must be in their original containers. - 3.
-The person bringing in the medicine will be asked to complete and sign a form with the relevant information pertaining to that medicine. - 4.
+- (not the child). - 2.
+All medicines must be in their original containers. - information pertaining to that medicine. - 4.
 No 'over-the-counter' medicines can be administered in school without consent from the Parents and in agreement with the School Nurse. - 5.
 All medicines will be administered by the Pre-Prep Secretary. - 6.
 Should paracetamol be required during the school day, parental permission will be sought.